ska-sa/katgpucbf/README.md

-# Karoo Array Telescope GPU-Accellerated Correlator/Beamformer (katgpucbf)
+# Karoo Array Telescope GPU-Accelerated Correlator/Beamformer (katgpucbf)

-This repository implements both F- and X-engines for a GPU-based correlator, developed for MeerKAT Extension by the South African Radio Astronomy Observatory (SARAO).
+This repository implements both F- and X-engines for a GPU-based correlator, developed for the MeerKAT Extension Radio Telescope by the South African Radio Astronomy Observatory (SARAO).

 Detailed documentation can be found in the `doc/` folder, and can be built with